juanchopanza/ItemCatalog/README.md

 # ItemCatalog
 A simple item catalog web application

+## Features:

+* 3rd party authentication with Google+ and Facebook (FB limited to google chrome and Safari browsers.)
+* CSRF protection for POST, PUT and DELETE operations
+* CRUD read for all users.
+* CRUD create, update and delete for authorized users
+* JSON API end-points

 ### Installation

 You can choose to run the application natively or in a virtual machine.
 Fist of all,